Windows, mirrors, and sliding glass doors

 Sara K. Sterner

-I am a Doctoral Candidate at the University of Minnesota studying literacy education with an emphasis in Children's and Adolescent Literature.
 I love to read, advocate for student readers, and support preservice teacher development around equitable literacy practices.
 I believe that all readers should experience mirrors AND windows in the books they read.